The World's Most Successful Drop Outs

-Barack Obama wants to change our national education policy to put less of an emphasis on student performance on standardized tests.
-Instead he’d have schools measured by things like graduation rates.

-But if the president really wanted to help today’s students he would have counseled them against buying into the myth that graduating from college equals educational success.
+Yesterday we argued that if Obama really wanted to help today’s students he would have counseled them against buying into the myth that graduating from college equals educational success.

 Unfortunately, our culture continues to place a huge premium on a college degree.
 Parents and teachers can seldom imagine other possibilities, especially for the intelligent.
 Employers lazily use college degrees as a cheap way of screening job candidates.
 Socially, people who don’t go to college are often regarded as weirdos.